munificent/game-programming-patterns/book/dirty-flag.markdown

 <aside name="branch">

 There's a subtle assumption here that the `if` check is faster than a matrix multiply.
-Intuitively, you would think it is: surely testing a single bit is faster than a bunch of floating point arithmetic.
+Intuitively, you would think it is; surely testing a single bit is faster than a bunch of floating point arithmetic.

 However, modern CPUs are fantastically complex.
 They rely heavily on *pipelining* -- queueing up a series of sequential instructions.
-A branch like our `if` here can cause a *branch misprediction* and force the CPU lose cycles refilling the pipeline.
+A branch like our `if` here can cause a *branch misprediction* and force the CPU to lose cycles refilling the pipeline.

 The <a href="data-locality.html" class="pattern">Data Locality</a> chapter has